Every child is an artist. Picasso

-By the time the children leave us, they have strong graphic skills and the confidence to select and use the most appropriate media for their artwork.
+By the time the children leave us, we hope we have imparted an awareness of the importance of graphic skills as well as the confidence to select and use the most appropriate media for their artwork.
 Several of our children have been awarded art scholarships for their secondary schools.

 Weaving, Knitting, Sewing

 We are aware of the fine skills required and the countless benefits of weaving, knitting and sewing; focus, concentration, manual dexterity, sequencing, design and mathematics and ultimate pleasure in creating something unique.
-Children begin weaving in the Early Years and in Years 5 and 6, everyone knits and sews, often working towards a gift or card for a loved one.
+Children begin weaving in the Early Years and in Middle School, everyone knits and sews, often working towards a gift or card for a loved one.
 The textile designers of the future...